vincentIsGood/AdvancedWebServer/examples/README.md

 ### Running it
 To run it, you are required to
-1. create an executable jar
+1. create a jar
 2. execute the webserver command to add that extension to the server

-Package the `.class` files into an executable jar.
+Package the `.class` files into a jar to create `your_ext.jar`.
 Then run the webserver with the following command:
 ```sh
 java -Dfile.encoding=utf-8 -jar advwebserver_vX.Y.Z.jar --no-defaults --extension your_ext.jar